-The school is owned by Weston Distance Learning, Inc., a private corporation which is wholly owned by Earl J. Weston.
+The school is owned by Weston Distance Learning, Inc., a private corporation owned by Earl J. Weston, the majority owner.
 Earl and Pam Weston are the sole members of the Board of Directors.
-USCI High School operates as an online institution.\
+USCI High School operates as an online institution.